 If you’re just getting started in the kitchen, you may feel overwhelmed or intimidated, but remember that cooking is like anything else: The more you practice, the better you will become.
 Feel like you’re too far behind to ever catch up?
 It’s never too late to tie on that apron and learn how to whip up a chunky flavorful soup or cheesy baked enchiladas.
 After all, Julia Child didn’t learn how to cook until she was in her 50s!

 When you’re new to the world of pots and pans, paring knifes and strainers, and peelers and spatulas, start by mastering these beginner cooking skills.
 From there, build your foundation and expand your culinary repertoire by experimenting with dishes and recipes that interest you.
-Here are the basic building blocks every amateur home chef should learn.
+And for those who are seriously contemplating a career in culinary arts, we've rounded up several key considerations to think through.
+To learn how to become a chef, or at the very least upgrade your cooking skills at home, read on below.

 Yes, you probably know that to make pasta: You bring a large pot of salted water to a boil, and then you throw in the pasta and boil for the allotted time listed on the pasta package’s directions.
 But did you know that you should always cook the pasta in the sauce once it’s been boiled?
 This is the authentic Italian way of making pasta.
 Instead of straining the pasta, use tongs or a large slotted spoon to scoop the cooked pasta out of the boiling water.
 Dump it directly into the cooking sauce and toss everything together.